BlankAlmasry/Ufc-Data-To-D3-Data/README.md

 ## Usage

-Must have csv file in format of <code>name1, name2, result1, result2, data(yyyy-mm-dd))</code>
+Must have csv file in format of
+`name1, name2, result1, result2, data(yyyy-mm-dd))`

+`py -m pip install -r requirements.txt`

+`py main.py path-to-csv-file`

+data will be generated in data folder

 I left fights.csv file which is a real example based on all UFC fights

-<code> py -m main.py path-to-csv-file </code>

-data will be generated in data folder

 ### Supported Algorithms: